-University policy expressly prohibits retaliation against faculty, staff or students who in good faith make reports of violations of this policy.
+University policy expressly prohibits retaliation against faculty, staff, students, postdoctoral or other trainees, and members of the community who in good faith make reports of violations of this policy.
 In addition, knowingly and intentionally making a false report of a violation of this policy is prohibited.
-Members of the Penn community who take adverse action against, intimidate, threaten or otherwise engage in retaliation against a person because they filed a complaint of sexual misconduct or served as a witness during an investigation are subject to disciplinary action, up to and including termination of their employment or expulsion from the University.
+Members of the Penn community who take adverse action against, intimidate, threaten or otherwise engage in retaliation against a person because they made a complaint of sexual misconduct or served as a witness during an investigation are subject to disciplinary action, up to and including termination of their employment or expulsion from the University.

-II.
+" II.
 Consensual Romantic and Sexual Relationships in the Workplace and Educational Setting Policy